andrewwmclain/andrewwmclain.github.io/index.md

 <ul>
   <li>
       Parser for a three-point grammar written in Rust.
 Determines whether or not a statement belongs to the three-point grammar.
+Individual project.
   </li>
 </ul>